Trump at CPAC: 2nd Amendment, tax cuts at risk if Dems take power

 “Remember when I first started running because I wasn't a politician, fortunately, but do you remember, I started running, and people would say are you sure he is a conservative?
 I think that we’ve proved that I am a conservative,” Trump said.

 The three-day convention this year has heavy representation from the Trump administration: Vice President Mike Pence appeared Thursday, as did White House counsel Don McGahn.
-A number of Cabinet officials also made appearances, including Education Secretary Betsy DeVos, Labor Secretary Alex Costa and Energy Secretary Rick Perry.
+A number of Cabinet officials also made appearances, including Education Secretary Betsy DeVos, Labor Secretary Alex Acosta and Energy Secretary Rick Perry.
 White House adviser Kellyanne Conway and U.S. Small Business Administrator Linda McMahon are speaking Friday.

 At the end of the speech, Trump used the speech to announce what he referred to as the “heaviest set of sanctions ever imposed” against the North Korean regime.